MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/upgrade-22h2-to-23h2-windows-admin-center.md

    > [!NOTE]
    > If the updates fail with a **Couldn't install updates** or **Couldn't check for updates** warning or if one or more servers indicate **couldn't get status** during the run, wait a few minutes, and refresh your browser.
 You can also use `Get-CauRun` to [check the status of the update run with PowerShell](./upgrade-22h2-to-23h2-powershell.md#step-3-check-the-status-of-an-update).

 1. When operating system updates are complete, the update status changes to **Succeeded**.
-Select **Next: hardware updates** to proceed to the hardware updates screen.
+Select **Next: Hardware updates** to proceed to the hardware updates screen.

    > [!IMPORTANT]
    > After applying operating system updates, you may see a message that "storage isn't complete or up-to-date, so we need to sync it with data from other servers in the cluster."
 This is normal after a server restarts. **Don't remove any drives or restart any servers in the cluster until you see a confirmation that the sync is complete.**